KrishnaDistributedcomputing/CodeRepo/JavaScript.md

 "HELLO WORLD"
 ```

+### What are the native objects in HTML

+In HTML (HyperText Markup Language), native objects are objects that are built into the language and are always available for use when writing HTML documents.
+These objects are defined in the HTML specification and are implemented in web browsers, such as Google Chrome, Mozilla Firefox, and Safari.

+Some examples of native objects in HTML include:

+Document: The root object of the HTML document.
+It represents the entire HTML document and provides methods and properties for accessing and manipulating the document's content and structure.
+Element: An object that represents an HTML element in the document.
+Elements have properties and methods for accessing and modifying their attributes, content, and style.
+NodeList: An object that represents a list of nodes (elements, text, comments, etc.) in the document.
+NodeLists have methods for accessing and manipulating their elements, such as item and forEach.
+Event: An object that represents an event that has occurred in the document, such as a mouse click or a key press.
+Events have properties and methods for accessing and handling the event data.
+These are just a few examples of the many native objects that are available in HTML.
+You can find a complete list of native objects in the HTML specification or in the documentation for your web browser.
 ## = Vs == Javascript Operator

 In JavaScript, = is used for assignment, == is used for comparison, and === is used for strict comparison.